sjclayton/easyeffects-presets/README.md

 in the mid-range without making things sound thin/muddy, and make the highs as crisp/bright as I think is necessary to still sound good without creating undesirable stress on my ears when listening.

-#### Level Meter

-Disabled by default in all presets, can be enabled to monitor the dynamics of the output and used as a tool to help make adjustments to other effects if necessary.

 #### Bass Loudness (all presets except Speakers) / Loudness (only used in Speakers preset)

 Bass Loudness is completely optional and disabled by default in all presets that use it, and can be enabled